 - 8.8 The Director of Finance shall issue procedures for the disposal of assets including condemnations.
-All disposals shall be in accordance with MEL (1996)7: Sale of surplus and obsolete goods and equipment. - 8.9 There is a requirement to implement the Duty of Best Value (see 2.13.3) when disposing of assets belonging to the Health Board.
-Competitive tendering should normally be undertaken. - 8.10 When it is decided to dispose of a Health Board asset, the head of department or authorised deputy will determine and advise the Director of Finance of the estimated market value of the item, taking account of professional advice where appropriate.
+All disposals shall be in accordance with MEL (1996)7: Sale of surplus and obsolete goods and equipment. - 8.9 All transactions involving property will be conducted in accordance with the procedures set out in the NHSScotland Property Transactions Handbook. - 8.10 There is a requirement to implement the Duty of Best Value (see 2.13.3) when disposing of assets belonging to the Health Board.
+Competitive tendering should normally be undertaken.

-- 8.11 All unserviceable articles shall be:- - 8.11.1 Condemned or otherwise disposed of by an employee or Local Authority Employee authorised for that purpose by the Director of Finance. - 8.11.2 Recorded by the Condemning Officer in a form approved by the Director of Finance which will indicate whether the articles are to be converted, destroyed or otherwise disposed of.
+- 8.11 When it is decided to dispose of a Health Board asset, the head of department or authorised deputy will determine and advise the Director of Finance of the estimated market value of the item, taking account of professional advice where appropriate. - 8.12 All unserviceable articles shall be:- - 8.12.1 Condemned or otherwise disposed of by an employee or Local Authority Employee authorised for that purpose by the Director of Finance. - 8.12.2 Recorded by the Condemning Officer in a form approved by the Director of Finance which will indicate whether the articles are to be converted, destroyed or otherwise disposed of.
 All entries shall be confirmed by the countersignature of a second employee authorised for the purpose by the Director of Finance.